Japanese submarine I-12: Loss

-On 13 November 1944, the U.S. Navy minesweeper USS Ardent and the United States Coast Guard-manned U.S. Navy patrol frigate USS Rockford were escorting a six-ship convoy at about the midpoint of its voyage from Honolulu to San Francisco when at 12:32 Ardent′s sonar detected a submerged submarine ahead of the convoy 1,000 nmi west-southwest of Los Angeles, California.
+On 13 November 1944, the U.S. Navy minesweeper USS Ardent and the United States Coast Guard-crewed U.S. Navy patrol frigate USS Rockford were escorting a six-ship convoy at about the midpoint of its voyage from Honolulu to San Francisco when at 12:32 Ardent′s sonar detected a submerged submarine ahead of the convoy 1,000 nmi west-southwest of Los Angeles, California.
 Ardent attacked first at 12:41, firing a 24-charge pattern of Hedgehog projectiles, and again at 12:46 with a second Hedgehog pattern.
 No projectiles hit the submarine.
-Rockford left her escort station to assist, and fired her first Hedgehog barrage of 13 projectiles at 13:08; 15 seconds later her crew heard either two explosions before a large underwater detonation rocked the ship, or three distinct detonations followed four minutes later by numerous underwater explosions, according to different sources.
+Rockford left her escort station to assist, and fired her first Hedgehog barrage of 13 projectiles at 13:08.
+Fifteen seconds later her crew heard either two explosions before a large underwater detonation rocked the ship, or three distinct detonations followed four minutes later by numerous underwater explosions, according to different sources.
 Ardent carried out two more Hedgehog attacks and Rockford dropped 13 depth charges to ensure the submarine′s destruction.
 After more explosions Ardent and Rockford lost all contact with the submarine at either 31°55′N 139°45′W or 31°48′N 139°52′W, according to different sources.
 Diesel oil, air bubbles, and debris including teak deck planks, ground cork covered in diesel oil, pieces of varnished mahogany inscribed in Japanese, a wooden slat from a vegetable crate with Japanese writing and advertisements on it, and a piece of an instrument case inscribed with Japanese characters.
 Both Ardent and Rockford received credit for the probable destruction of a Japanese submarine, which probably was I-12.

 On 19 December 1944, 6th Fleet headquarters ordered I-12 to return to Kure, but she did not acknowledge receipt of the message.
 However, Japanese signals intelligence intercepted Allied communications indicating the sinking of an Allied transport and tanker in the mid-Pacific Ocean between 20 and 31 December 1944 and U.S. Navy sightings of a Japanese submarine in the Hawaiian Islands area on 2 and 4 January 1945, leading the 6th Fleet staff to conclude that I-12 still was on patrol.
 The 6th Fleet staff also assessed that a garbled interception of an Allied report of a surfaced Japanese submarine seen north of the Marshall Islands at 14°10′N 171°02′E on 5 January 1945 was a sighting of I-12 as she returned from her patrol.
 On 31 January 1945, however, the Imperial Japanese Navy declared I-12 to be presumed lost with all 114 hands in the mid-Pacific Ocean.
 The Japanese removed her from the navy list on 10 August 1945.